 They insinuate they took the time to check out my projects.
 But they're offering a product intended for homes.
 And all our firm's projects are in the commercial, healthcare and education markets.

 This screams as just another example of "spray-and-pray" marketing.
-They got a list from our local AIA chapter and sent a generic email to everyone on the list.
+They got a list from our local AIA chapter and sent a generic email to everyone.
 Hoping it would stick with someone.

 They might get a few residential architects to check them out.
 But for most of us, they left a bad taste in our mouth.
 And if we ever do have a need for what they're selling, we'll steer clear of their brand.